Brian Earp

 Brian David Earp is an American bioethicist, philosopher, and interdisciplinary researcher.
 He is probably best known for his writings on bodily autonomy and integrity, the involuntary non-therapeutic (medically unnecessary) genital cutting of children and drug use in the United States.
 He is Director of the Oxford-National University of Singapore (NUS) Centre for Neuroethics and Society and the EARP Lab (Experimental Bioethics, Artificial Intelligence, and Relational Moral Psychology) within the Centre for Biomedical Ethics at the NUS Yong Loo Lin School of Medicine.
 Earp is an Associate Professor of Philosophy and of Psychology at NUS by courtesy.
 He is Associate Director of the Yale-Hastings Program in Ethics and Health Policy at Yale University and The Hastings Center.
 He is a Research Fellow at the Uehiro Oxford Institute.
 He is an elected member of the UK Young Academy under the auspices of the British Academy and the Royal Society.

 Earp has written on a wide range of topics, including free will, sex and gender and the replication crisis in psychology.
 He has also worked on relational moral psychology, human enhancement, philosophy of love and children’s rights.
 Brian helped to establish "experimental philosophical bioethics" (bioXphi) as an area of research.
 He previously wrote the quarterly "Philosophy in the Real World" column for The Philosopher.
 In 2019, Earp wrote his first book (co-written with Julian Savulescu), published in the UK as Love Is the Drug: The Chemical Future of Our Relationships and in the United States as Love Drugs: The Chemical Future of Relationships).

 He is Co-Editor-in-Chief of the Journal for Medical Ethics (JME) alongside Professor Lucy Frith (University of Manchester) and Associate Professor Arianne Shahvisi (Brighton and Sussex Medical School) and Editor-in-Chief of the inaugural open access companion journal to the JME, JME Practical Bioethics.

 Personal life

 Earp grew up in a conservative evangelical Christian household.
-His mother was a stay-at-home mother; his father was a X-ray technician.
+His mother was a stay-at-home mother; his father was an X-ray technician.